A mentor recommended she get her MBA. She knew it would be a time commitment, but it would help her get ahead.

 The biggest event of the year for Salesforce, is Dreamforce, the annual 4-day long event for customers and potential customers.
 It takes a whole year to plan.

 The week of the show, Shanna, a senior product marketing manager, works 12 hour days.
 From morning to night, there are presentations, meetings, events, roundtables, parties, and more parties.
 And for Shanna, this time there was school.

-“That week I had to miss Wed-Friday classes and, to be honest, though I went to class the week before, I was distracted… just trying to keep both things moving,” says Shanna.
+“That week I had to miss Wednesday-Friday classes and, to be honest, though I went to class the week before, I was distracted… just trying to keep both things moving,” says Shanna.

 Lucky for her, early communication paid off.
 She told her professors about the event in advance, and they understood.

 She also traveled a lot and had to work late at times.
 But working with her professors she was able to balance her career and school.

 “As long as you stay on top of the communication and ensure it’s open and early, the staff and the professors can be incredibly accommodating and understanding,” remembers Shanna.

 Marrying work and life